eldray/alx-higher_level_programming/README.md

-My first hands-on on Hihjer Programming Language using Pythons This project involves Shell scripts, C Scripts and Python Scripts
+My first hands-on on Higher Programming Language using Python This project involves Shell scripts, C Scripts and Python Scripts